ystv/cobra-server/README.md

 `yarn server` - builds just server

+`npx prisma migrate deploy` - creates a new blank sqlite DB with all tables or updates your old cobra table to a newer schema

 This site uses jwt cookies which are assumed to be from the same domain this is being run on.
 To get this to work for development so your browser actually sends the cookies:
 * modify your hosts file